hackle/blog-rust/raw/dishonest-code-void-vs-unit.md

 }
 ```

-These two functions are equally meaningless - nothing really happens in either implementations.
+These two functions are equally meaningless - nothing really happens in either implementation.
 That's because I was trying to be loyal to the types without laying on extraneous stuff.
 Minimalism is a virtue.

-The difference is `giveOneThing` returns a `unit`, and `GiveNothing` returns `void`.
+The first difference is `giveOneThing` returns a `unit`, and `GiveNothing` returns `void`.
 The former is a type with one value: `unit`, whereas `void` has no value.
-What a good name!
+What a cool name!

-(Mind you it's not really `return void`, but simply `return`, as `void` does not have value - C# is more consistent than Java who allow `return null` for `void`.
+(Mind you it's not really `return void`, but simply `return`, as `void` does not have value - C# is more consistent than Java who allows `return null` for `void`.
 It's a big deal!)

-The difference may sound pretty fundamental, philosophically: isn't this like `1` and `0`, or **have** and **have** not?
-Well, that may be in real life, but in programming, when considering the significance of types, we just count their values and see what choices that leaves us.
+The difference may sound pretty fundamental, philosophically: isn't this like `1` and `0`, or **have** and **have-not**?
+Well, that may be in philosophy, but in programming, when considering the significance of types, we just count their values and see what choices that leaves us.

 Once we look at it that way, then the difference is quite small: the choice from 0 value vs the choice from 1 value?
-Not much of a difference to me.
+Not much to me!

 That's why people say "`unit` and `void` are essentially the same thing".

-As an anecdote `unit` is also called 0-tuple and is alternatively represented as `()`.
-Exactly how does a 0-tuple have exactly ONE element?
-And how on earth a 0-tuple is different than an empty type `void`?
-That's something that I would rather not get into now.
+As an anecdote `unit` is also called "0-tuple" and is alternatively represented as `()`.
+Exactly how does a 0-tuple have ONE element?
+And how on earth a 0-tuple is different from an empty type `void`?
+Shouldn't they be the same?
+I know right... but that's something that I would rather not get into now.

 ## Assignable, composable